ecm-demos/py-and-ipy-demo/README.md

-# Introduction to Python and IPython Notebooks
+## Introduction to Python and IPython Notebooks

+Begin by cloning this repo to a new directory on your computer.

+* Make a new directory
+* Open a Command Tool (Windows) or Terminal (Mac, Linux)
+* type `git clone ` and then the url noted on the right of this window.

 To use iPython Notebooks, always do the following: